Building the AI-First Bank: A Strategic Guide

 10.5 Governance as Enabler

-11 The AI-First Bank: A Vision for 2030
+11 The AI-First Bank: Where Banking Is Headed

-1. Always-On Financial Partner
+1. Always-On Financial Support

-5. Dynamic Balance Sheet Management
+5. More Responsive Balance Sheet Management

 These aren’t incremental improvements—they represent a different operating model for banking.
 Banks pursuing this transformation systematically will create competitive advantages that traditional institutions cannot match.